james-barrow/golang-ipc/README.md

  By default the connection established will be encypted, ECDH384 is used for the key exchange and AES 256 GCM is used for the cipher.

- Encryption can be swithed off by passing in a custom configuation to the server/client start functions.
+ Encryption can be swithed off by passing in a custom configuation to the server & client start functions.

 ```go